BryanHJH/adftool/README.md

 ## USAGE

-To use ADFTool, you can either clone the GitHub repo and then build the Docker image from there or pull the Docker image directly from Docker hub.
-We will explore both options below.
+To use ADFTool, you can either clone the GitHub repo and then execute the installation scripts included or build the Docker images manually.
+Both options will be explored below.

+Please note the prerequisite below.

+**Prerequisites: Docker is installed in your machine.
+Refer to the [Docker Installation page](https://docs.docker.com/engine/install/) on how to install Docker in your machine.**

 ### Cloning the GitHub repo